mgiota/apm-movie-demo-app/README.md

 # apm-movie-demo-app
-Demo application for Elastic APM using nodejs and javascript RUM
+Demo application for Elastic APM using Node.js and React javascript.